I3ck/Spritify.com/README.md

 -----

 ### Brushes / input pixels
-[Spritify](http://spritify.com) offers several pixels for creating the input images for the generation of the final sprite.
+[Spritify](http://spritify.com) offers several pixels for the creation of input images.
 There's two categories of brushes or input pixels. `Solid` or `final` pixels, and `changing` or `evolving` pixels.

 ![Brushes](/images/brushes.png?raw=true "Brushes")